Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 - we join the 2 computation graphs through an

-node - we generate the
+Ifnode - we generate the

-value, computation graph with cache support is used.
+The new model will take a new input, enable_cache.
+When it contains a True value, computation graph with cache support is used.

 code below is written to be easy to read, but could be made much faster to run